subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/Fall2021_279/index.md

 __Sample problem:__ Is there a smallest positive real number?

-* __Pigeon hole principle__ – A simple version can be stated as “if we put (n+1) pigeons into n holes, then at least 1 hole will have more than 1 pigeon”.
+* __Pigeon hole principle__ – A simple version can be stated as "if we put (n+1) pigeons into n holes, then at least 1 hole will have more than 1 pigeon".

 __Sample problem:__ What is the minimum number of student you need to ensure that at least three of them have birthday on the same day of the week?